-Each Monday-Thursday night, Room 15 students are expected to read for twenty t0 thirty minutes from an assigned or independent reading selection (play script, chapter book, or free choice) and complete a homework sheet, usually in math.
-Students hand-write their list of duties on the back of the math sheet.
+Each Monday-Thursday night, Room 15 students are expected to read for twenty to thirty minutes from an assigned or independent reading selection (play script, chapter book, or free choice) and complete a homework sheet, usually in math.
+Students hand-write their list of duties on an Assignment Calendar.
 They’re also required to get a parent’s signature or initials on the sheet, which indicates the parent has seen the work and is aware of the student’s progress.
 These signatures are required for s student to get credit fro their homework reading.

 I attempt to adhere to the “ten minutes per year in school” rule of thumb, so homework is designed to take no more than 50 minutes in all.
 The math sheet is supposed to review concepts covered the same day in class and should take no more twenty to thirty minutes to complete.
-Note that these math sheets are generally not returned.
-We often correct them together as a class, and I scan them looking for students who may need additional help, but they’re otherwise viewed as “practice.”
+We often correct these sheets together as a class, and I scan them looking for students who may need additional help, but they’re otherwise viewed as “practice.”
 They also serve as the student’s “ticket to recess,” and sometimes they’re used for a fun check-in activity called “Mathketball.”

 Additionally, certain classroom work might also be assigned as homework over and above the 50 minutes.
 If a student has been unable to complete an assignment in a reasonable amount of time during the school day, they’re expected to complete it at home.

 I won’t assignment regular homework for weekends, but students who have fallen behind may have catch-up work.
 I also encourage families to utilize a weekend from time to time for trips to museums, forest hikes, and other stimulating activities.

 All unfinished homework is to be maintained in the student’s binder.
 Completed work is turned in, but only significant assignments are returned to the student or kept in the student’s portfolio.
 “Practice” work is recycled or discarded.